blackedxyz/cnc-ddraw/README.md

 &nbsp;

-Need help and don't have a github account?
-Ask your questions on [Discord](https://discord.gg/afWXJNDDF5) (No registration required)

-&nbsp;

 ### Hotkeys
 * [Alt] + [Enter]                  = Switch between windowed and fullscreen mode
 * [Ctrl] + [Tab]                    = Unlock cursor